vmware/terraform-provider-avi/website/docs/r/avi_vsgs.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `uuid` -  Uuid of the vs-gs association object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.